 UPDATE: In a later post I list some of the countries that celebrate Labor Day on May 1st.

 This article was posted on Saturday, April 29th, 2006 at 3:21 pm and is filed under Countries & Cultures, France, Germany, Holidays Around the World, Labor Day, May Day, Russia, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to “May 1st is Labor Day in some countries, though its significance stems from events in the U.S.”